Collapsible Soils in New Mexico | TLS Foundations

 A leaking swamp cooler line.
 A downspout that has been directing roof runoff toward the foundation for years.
 An irrigation system established on soil that had been dry for decades.
 These are common triggers — not dramatic events, but sustained introductions of moisture that reach the collapsible layer and begin dissolving the bonds that were holding it together.

 The collapse itself can be rapid relative to the time the soil spent stable.
 Movement that took thirty years to set up can occur in a single season.
 And because the process is irreversible, the foundation does not return to its prior position when the moisture source is removed.
-The soil that collapsed is now denser.
-The foundation has moved permanently.
+Not sure what you're seeing?
+Our Symptom Guide can help.

 Forty years of stability does not mean the soil was competent.
 It may mean the soil had simply never been wet.